Use Recruitment Metrics During the Recruiting Process to Make Better Hiring Decisions

 Tracking these hiring metrics should not stop once the candidate is hired.
 In fact, you can gain valuable insight as to the quality of each hire by continuing to track their success, especially throughout the first year.
 You can track attendance records, new hire turnover rates, managerial reviews, and productivity.
 You also can use post-hire assessments to determine the quality of each hire, identify leadership skills, and to make promotional decisions.

 Though a candidate may be skilled and provide value even during a short tenure, leaving the job (whether voluntarily or involuntarily) shortly after being hired hardly constitutes as a success.
 One way to calculate your new hire turnover rate is to divide the number of employees who separate from the company by the total number of employees working during that time period.
 You can make these calculations based on a 90-day window or other milestones, such as six months or a year.

-Using Hiring Metrics to Make Intelligent Talent Decisions
+Using Hiring Analytics & Recruiting Metrics using Predictive Analytics to Make Intelligent Talent Decisions

 Utilizing data from recruiting metrics and performance is not just about finding high-potential candidates; it's also about using these metrics to tell the story of your company, your candidates, and your hiring procedures so you can enhance your current talent acquisition process.